 Use Aspect Ratio

-This new control added in Cornerstone 7.7.0+ allows you to control the size of an element via width and height aspect.
+This new control added in Cornerstone 7.7.0+ allows you to control the size of an Element's height and width.

 Aspect Ratio Control